 Just a little farther this time.
 One of the coziest stops you’ll make along your way is at Keweenaw Brewing Company, just up the block from The Library.
 KBC is the Upper Peninsula’s most productive brewery, drawing crowds from far and wide with brilliant, aromatic and famously inexpensive craft brews.
 KBC also distributes beer across Michigan and well into Wisconsin and Minnesota.
 Grab a snack then head over to the lounge area to enjoy your beer(s) around the brewery’s irresistibly cozy fireplace.

 Red Jacket Brewing Co. | Calumet

 At one time the hub of the Upper Peninsula’s mining industry, Calumet (originally named Red Jacket for a Native American Chief of the Seneca tribe) has become a fascinating historical district.
-Red Jacket Brewing Co. is still located in its original building, built in 1903.
-The brewery itself seeps with captivating history, and, of course, magnificent brews.
-Stop in for an IPA, Coffee Oatmeal Stout, or any number of rotating seasonal beers.
+Red Jacket Brewing Co. is still located in its original building, constructed in 1903.
+The brewery itself seeps with captivating history and, of course, magnificent brews.
+Stop in for an IPA, Coffee Oatmeal Stout or any number of rotating seasonal beers.
 You’ll leave with a sense of the deep history engrained in this U.P. town.
 And a growler.
 Leave with a growler, too.